afrind/draft-frindell-moq-mush/draft-frindell-moq-mush.md

   HTTP3: RFC9114
   Priorities: RFC9218
   QuicOnStreams: I-D.draft-kazuho-quic-quic-on-streams
+  MOQT: I-D.draft-ietf-moq-transport

 informative:

 --- abstract

-This draft defines how to use HTTP/3 to publish and receive Tracks as defined in MoQ Transport using {{HTTP3}}.
+This draft defines how to use {{HTTP3}} to publish and receive Tracks as defined in MoQ Transport {{MOQT}}.
 The draft does not use WebTransport, and as such only servers can publish.
 Tough Cookies.

 --- middle